 A New School Year Doesn’t Have to Include Bullying

-The waning days of summer and the start of a new school year can be an exciting time for kids, parents, and teachers.
+The start of a new school year can be an exciting time for kids, parents, and teachers.
 Back to school can also be an anxious time for kids who experience bullying at school and virtually or on social media.
 Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
-Both kids who are bullied and who bully others may have serious, lasting problems.*
+Generally, children who are bullied have one or more of a set of risk factors, however having these risk factors does not mean a child will be bullied:

-In order to be considered bullying, the behavior must be aggressive and include: an imbalance of power (such as physical strength, access to embarrassing information, or popularity); and repetition: bullying behaviors happen more than once or have the potential to happen more than once.
-Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.* Being the subject of or witnessing bullying can threaten children’s and teen’s physical and emotional safety at school and negatively impact their ability to learn and self-worth.
-The New Hampshire (NH) Youth Risk Behavior Survey (YRBS) reports that 21% of NH high-schoolers reported being bullied online and 23% reported being bullied at school (NH YRBS, 2019).
+Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.* Being the subject of or witnessing bullying can threaten children’s and teens’ physical and emotional safety at school and negatively impact their ability to learn and self-worth.
+The 2023 NH Youth Risk Behavior Survey (YRBS) indicates that 21.5% of NH high school students reported being electronically bullied and 24.2% reported being bullied at school, an increase from 2019 reports” (NH YRBS 2023, 2024).

-The repercussions of bullying can be long term; youth who are bullied are at greater risk of developing mental health issues and substance use.
+The repercussions of bullying can be long term; youth who are bullied are at greater risk of developing negative physical, social, emotional, academic, and mental health issues and may engage in substance use.
 According to an article in Psychological Science, those who were bullied were 11% more likely to have negative financial outcomes later in life than children not involved in bullying.
-More specifically, compared with children not involved in bullying, bullied individuals were 11.6% more likely to be in poverty, 13.2% more likely to get fired from a job, and 8.7% more likely to have problems with financial management.
-And certain youth are at greater risk for being bullied, like LGBTQ youth or youth who experience social anxiety, depression, or low self-worth.
+More specifically, compared with children not involved in bullying, bullied individuals were 11.6% more likely to be in poverty, 13.2% more likely to get fired from a job, and 8.7% more likely to have problems with financial management. teens standing in the library and texting on their mobile phones Kids who bully are more likely to engage in other violent and risky behaviors in adulthood.
+Even kids who witness bullying are at greater risk for substance use, mental health issues, like depression and anxiety and miss more school (US DHHS, 2024).
 The good news is parents, teachers, and schools can help kids stop bullying before it begins.

 Model How to Treat Others with Kindness and Respect